WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/README.md

 #Usage
 This library can be implemented into your application by importing it.
-Download wayapaylib.zib file and Extract the .jar file and copy it to your project folder Add jar file as a Module to your Java project:
+Download wayapaylib.zip from https://github.com/WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/raw/Faymos-patch-1/wayapaylib.zip file and Extract the .jar file and copy it to your project folder

+Add jar file as a Module to your Java project:

       On Intellij IDEA: File -> Project Structure -> libraries -> Click + sign then select java ->select the wayapaylib.jar from the Directories you copy it to-> click ok and apply